C3NZ/CS22/challenges/ch1.md

 Properties:
 * key - The key or label of the vertex.
-* __neighbors - a list of edges between this vertex and another one.

 ### neighbors

-Get the keys of the neighbors of the vertex
+Function for getting the keys of the neighbors of the vertex

+Returns:
+    A list of all neighbors to the current vertex

 ### add_neighbor
 ```python
 Vertex.add_neighbor(self, edge: tuple)
 ```

-Add a neighbor to this vertex
+Function for adding a neighbor to this vertex

 Args:
-* edge - A tuple containing
+* edge - A tuple containing the vertex object and it's corresponding weight

 Returns:
 * True if the edge was successfully added, False if not.